IndianaBonesUrMom/ESX_Vehicletrunk/README.md

 # esx_vehicletrunk
 alpha version - use at your own risk
+You can remove the debug marker by commenting out the drawmarker function
 Features:
 1. Hopefully only one player can access one trunk at a time
 2. Some sort of a item limit?